-At the date of this report, there exists considerable uncertainty regarding the potential impact of the Coronavirus and the economic consequences, both within the U.K. and overseas, which may result from government policies to contain the spread.
+At the date of this report, there exists considerable uncertainty regarding the potential impact of the Coronavirus and the economic consequences, both within the UK and overseas, which may result from government policies to contain the spread.
 The duration and geographical extent of any possible lockdown or future government policies are unknown, and so it is not possible to predict what the economic consequences may be and the impact on the company's future ability to continue trading.

 The company's business activities, development and performance for the financial year, together with the above factors likely to affect its future development, are set out in the Chairman's Statement and Strategic Report on pages 1 to 5.
 The Strategic Report also details its approach to managing financial risks.
-The company has substantial cash balances and financial resources, with the only borrowings being a Coronavirus Business Interruption Loan of £240,000, and it annually prepares a cash forecast for the 15 months ahead.
+The company has substantial cash balances and financial resources and it annually prepares a cash forecast for the 15 months ahead.
 In preparing the cash forecast, the directors have used the following key assumptions:

-- Income and expenses will be similar to the prior year, adjusted for the anticipated effects of Government financial support and operating restrictions arising from the pandemic - No capital expenditure is budgeted for the period to 28 February 2022 - The Coronavirus Business Interruption Loan of £240,000 will be repaid in August 2021.
+- Income and expenses will be similar to the prior year, adjusted for the anticipated effects of Government financial support and operating restrictions arising from the pandemic - Capital expenditure is as budgeted for the period to 31 January 2023.